 If you have been served with a Notice of Expropriation (Form 7) under the Expropriations Act, R. R.O.
 1990, Reg.
 636 (the “Act”) in Ontario, this suggests that the authorities will be undertaking the process of taking all or a portion of your land for a public purpose.

-Under the Act, the expropriating authority will notify the property owner of the amount of compensation it is willing to pay for the interest in your land.
-If you are not satisfied with the offer, you are entitled to have compensation negotiated by the Board of Negotiation established under the Act or to have compensation determined by the Local Planning Appeal Tribunal if an agreement with respect to compensation cannot be reached by negotiation.
+If you are not satisfied with the offer of compensation for the interest in your land, the authorities will undertake an amicable negotiation process with the landowner.
+If that does not result in a successful outcome, the landowner is entitled to have compensation negotiated in an informal mediated setting called the Board of Negotiation established under the Act or to have compensation determined by the Local Planning Appeal Tribunal if an agreement with respect to compensation cannot be reached by negotiation session.

 The property owner and expropriating authority may agree to dispense with the negotiation procedures and refer the matter directly to the LPAT to have compensation determined by arbitration.

 With respect to legal and professional fees, Section 32(1) of the Act provides that the Board shall make an order directing the statutory authority to pay the reasonable legal, appraisal and other costs actually incurred by the owner for the purposes of determining the compensation payable, and may fix the costs in a lump sum or may order that the determination of the amount of such costs be referred to an assessment officer.

 Contact an Expropriation Lawyer in Toronto today for a free consultation on your rights if your property is subject to an expropriation in Ontario.